DonBot1337/ssg-resume/docs/index.md

 # Welcome

-Welcome to my personal website.
-Here you can find my resume and additional information about me.
+Welcome to my little resume website.
+Please select a page you're interested in from below.

 ## Sections